acp91/Predicting_Stock_Prices/README.md

 Copy the http path + '/inputSymbol' to get to the app's homepage.
 In my case it would look like **http://127.0.0.1:5000/inputSymbol**

 ### Initial View:
-THe homepage screen will look per below.
+The homepage screen will look per below.
 Write the ticker of interest in the input field to get the basic view of the stock characteristics.

 ![InputScreen](https://github.com/acp91/Predicting_Stock_Prices/blob/main/images_git/InputScreen.png)